moon-php/documentation/content/docs/container.md

 +++

 <h3 class="section-head" id="introduction"><a href="#introduction">Introduction</a></h3>

-Container is a standalone component incredibly easy.
+Container is a standalone component incredibly easy to use.

-It's a container (yes, really) that implements only the PSR-11 interface without other method.
+It's a container that implements only the PSR-11 interface without other methods.

 <h3 class="section-head" id="installation"><a href="#installation">Installation</a></h3>